willt001/chess-coach/README.md

     * -2: Advantage for black.
     * -3: Strong advantage for black.
     * -4: Forced checkmate for black.
-* A blunder is a move which shifts the game state by more than 1, or shifts the Stocfish evaluation by more than 3.
+* A blunder is a move which shifts the game state by more than 1, or shifts the Stockfish evaluation by more than 3.

+## crawl_s3 Task

+Running the AWS Glue Crawler to update the data catalog with the new partitions added to the data lake in S3.
+The latest data will then be available to query in Athena.

 # Lambda Function